-Why settle for a boring oven glove when you could have a Tula Pink one?
+Why settle for a boring oven glove when you could have a Tula Pink double oven glove?
 Oven gloves are something we see and use most days so make it pretty so it brightens up your kitchen and your day.
 Tula’s feature animal prints are just the right size for the hand pieces and Art Gallery Fabrics heavy weight denim adds a couple more thick layers between the heat and your hands.

 1FQ of bold fabric for the hand pieces.
 I used Fox Nap from Tula Pink’s Chipper collection which was kindly provided by FreeSpirit Fabrics